-Water Source Amount of 6% Chlorine Bleach per Gallon of Water Soap Liquid Hand Gel, 62% Ethyl Soap Alcohol, used per directions Potable water None needed Always use soap.
+Water Source Amount of 6% Chlorine Bleach per Gallon of Water Note: check the bottle to determine the strength of chlorine in the Clorox.
+8.25% solution will require less Clorox to achieve the same strength.
+Use of test strips is essential.
+Soap Liquid Soap Hand Gel, 62% Ethyl Alcohol, used per directions Potable water None needed Always use soap.
 Not required River water or other non- potable water Approximately 2 tsp of Chlorine Bleach per gallon of water, to reach 100 ppm.
 Use a test strip to determine.
-Always use soap Not required River water or other non-potable water If none used, in extreme circumstances Always use soap.
+Always use soap Not required River water or other non- If none used, in extreme circumstances Always use soap.
 Mandatory